Documents to download

 Around 11.6 million people in just over 8 million households in Great Britain were expected to receive a Winter Fuel Payment for winter 2023/2024, at a total cost of £2.0 billion.
 Pensioner Cost of Living Payments totalled a further £2.6 billion.

-Commentary and debate on the Winter Fuel Payment
+Commentary and debate on the Winter Fuel Payment before July 2024

 The main criticism of the Winter Fuel Payment since its introduction has been that, if viewed as a measure to reduce fuel poverty, it is poorly targeted.
-Different options for reforming the Winter Fuel Payment have been suggested, including means-testing the payment, linking the payment to existing means-tested benefits such as Pension Credit, introducing some mechanism for withdrawing it from higher income pensioners, or making it taxable.
+Different options for reforming the Winter Fuel Payment have been suggested, including means-testing the payment, linking the payment to existing means-tested benefits such as Pension Credit, introducing a mechanism for withdrawing it from higher income pensioners, or making it taxable.

 Encouraging low-income households to claim Pension Credit

-How are the changes being implemented?
+How were the changes implemented?

 Why has the government made these changes?